eMahtab/design-autocomplete-search/README.md

 ## Estimates & System Usecases :
 1. How many requests wil be made : 1 Billion requests per day

-2. How many suggestions are to be provided for each query : 10 suggestions
+2. How many suggestions are to be provided for each query : At max 10 suggestions

 3. What should be the criteria to rank suggestions : Rank based on how many times (frequency) the given word is searched by users